 Office hours: Use them - our job is to help you learn!
-If you cannot make our office hours, ask us after class or via email to schedule another time to meet with me or the TA.
+If you cannot make our office hours, ask us after class or via email to schedule another time to meet with the TA or me.

-Email I: Check your email messages from me and the TA.
+Email I: Check your email messages from the TA and me.